ssscoring.calc

 47def isValidMinimumAltitude(altitude: float) -> bool: 48 """ 49 Reports whether an `altitude` is below the IPC and USPA valid parameters, 50 or within `BREAKOFF_ALTITUDE` and `PERFORMACE_WINDOW_LENGTH`.
 In invalid 51 altitude doesn't invalidate a FlySight data file.
 This function can be used 52 for generating warnings.
 The stock FlySightViewer scores a speed jump even 53 if the exit was below the minimum altitude.
 54 55 See: FAI Competition Rules Speed Skydiving section 5.3 for details.
 56 57 Arguments 58 --------- 59 altitude 60 An altitude in meters, calculated as data.hMSL - DZ altitude.
 61 62 Returns 63 ------- 64 `True` if the altitude is valid.
 65 """ 66 if not isinstance(altitude, float): 67 altitude = float(altitude) 68 minAltitude = BREAKOFF_ALTITUDE+PERFORMANCE_WINDOW_LENGTH 69 return altitude >= minAltitude

-is below the IPC and USPA valid parameters,
+Reports whether an altitude is below the IPC and USPA valid parameters,

-or within BREAKOFF_ALTITUDE
+or within BREAKOFF_ALTITUDE and PERFORMACE_WINDOW_LENGTH.
+In invalid

 altitude doesn't invalidate a FlySight data file.
 This function can be used